Fluent Bit: Official Manual

 name: fluentbit-config

-The key point is to set hostNetwork to true and dnsPolicy to ClusterFirstWithHostNet that fluent bit DaemonSet could call Kubelet locally.
-Otherwise it could not resolve the dns for kubelet.
+Set hostNetwork to true and dnsPolicy to ClusterFirstWithHostNet so the Fluent Bit DaemonSet can call Kubelet locally.
+Otherwise it can't resolve DNS for kubelet.

-To check if Fluent Bit is using the kubelet, you can check fluent bit logs and there should be a log like this:
+To know if Fluent Bit is using the kubelet, you can review Fluent Bit logs.
+There should be a log like this:

 [ info] [filter:kubernetes:kubernetes.0] testing connectivity with Kubelet...

-And if you are in debug mode, you could see more:
+If you are in debug mode, you can see more:

 [debug] [filter:kubernetes:kubernetes.0] Send out request to Kubelet for pods information.